People problems

 🗯️

-My site has crashed.
-Please fix ASAP!
+My site crashed.
+Fix ASAP!

-# Daily drama
+Daily drama

 Our job is to explain that this is typically not an infrastructure problem, but an application issue.
 In most cases, we can help clients identify what's causing their problems.
 This can be a delicate situation.
 Sometimes business owners contact us after their web developer told them to do so.
 We then ask them to contact their developer again so the developer can work with us directly.

-# Responsibility
+Responsibility

+We run the infrastructure.
+You are responsible for the code you write and deploy.
+That's essentially what our terms of service state.
+We believe it's important to separate responsibilities clearly.
 This separation can be challenging.
 We often work with freelancers and website creators who excel at creating good designs, managing clients, and configuring content management systems.
-However, performance optimization requires deeper insights into underlying technical processes.
-Performance should never be treated as an afterthought.
+Performance optimization requires deeper insights into underlying technical processes.

 We aim to help us much as we can.
 Case by case.